Trump transgender ban blindsides Joint Chiefs

 His tweets came less than a month into the six-month delay set by Defense Secretary James Mattis to review the US military's policy on transgender service members.

-A US official told CNN that Mattis was consulted on Trump's plan to announce a transgender military ban.
+A US official told CNN that Mattis was consulted on Trump's plan to announce a ban, but Sen. John McCain said on Thursday that he was surprised by the announcement.

+"I think they realize they made a mistake," the Arizona Republican said.
+"I think generally speaking, it's accepted you consult the secretary of defense before you make a decision that has to do with defending the nation.
+Mattis was going through a study that they'd done for six months, and he had just extended."

+"I know what Mattis said, that he wanted to complete the study, and he was surprised," added McCain, who chairs the armed services committee.

 But while Trump's tweet states that he consulted with his generals and military experts ahead of making the announcement, US defense officials have indicated that many of the top brass were caught off guard by the policy change.